rotundasoftware/backbone-courier/README.md

 		Backbone.Courier.add( this );
 	}

-	// "handle" the "selected" message from a child view. onMessages : {
+	// "handle" the "selected" message from any child view. onMessages : {
 		"selected" : "_onChildSelected"
 	}

-	// pass the "selected" message from a child view up to this view's
+	// pass the "selected" message from any child view up to this view's
 	// parent, changing the message's name to "resourceSelected" passMessages : {
 		"selected" : "resourceSelected"
 	},

 	_onChildSelected : function( message ) {
-		alert( "My child view just spawned the 'selected' message.
-As dictated " + "by my passMessages hash, I'll change it's name to 'resourceSelected', " + "then pass it to my own parent view." );
+		alert( "My child view just spawned the 'selected' message." );

 		// the message argument that is passed to message
 		// handlers has three properties.
 The name of the message: